shawamrii/BasicMedia/README.md

 # BasicMedia Flutter App
 ## Overview
 BasicMedia is a social media application built using Flutter and Firebase.
 It allows users to create posts, comment on them, share them, and manage their profiles.
+Additionally, users can contact the developer through a dedicated contact form within the app.

 ## Features
 - User authentication.